clintonboys/clintonboys.com/content/projects/aus-pr/index.md

 ---

-In our PR version of 1998, it was John Howard's turn to form an unsavoury coalition - under PR we would have had Deputy Prime Minister Pauline Hanson, who had entered parliament in 1996 as an independent to give her notorious maiden speech that introduced an anti-multicultural politics that has stuck to Australia's shoe ever since.
+In our PR version of 1998, it was John Howard's turn to form an unsavoury coalition &mdash; under PR we would have had Deputy Prime Minister Pauline Hanson, who had entered parliament in 1996 as an independent to give her notorious maiden speech that introduced an anti-multicultural politics that has stuck to Australia's shoe ever since.

 Hanson's One Nation party won 936,621 first preference votes, or 8.43%, and that support was significantly higher in Queensland.
 In reality however, she lost her seat in the House and One Nation turned their attention to the Senate.